n-kenn/EECS-448-Project-4/README.md

 <code>python wizards.py</code>

-To run the test suit, you need to have pytest.
+To run the test suite, you need to have pytest.
 How to install pytest:

 <code>pip install pytest </code>